 An overview of the companies' assurance methods and processes.
 The targeted areas of assurance that were identified in our Statement of Risks, Strengths and Weaknesses exercise.

 Our plans for addressing the risks in the targeted areas of assurance.

-An update on feedback we have received from our customers and stakeholders on our assurance plans.
+An opportunity for customers and stakeholders to offer their feedback on our draft plans, as the document has been published as a consultation.